Loving Someone Who Doesn’t Love You Back: Why It Hurts and How to Heal

 What You Deserve

 You deserve love that loves you back.
 Not love you have to chase.
 Not love you have to earn.
-Not love that keeps you guessing or hoping or waiting.
+Not love that keeps you guessing, hoping, or waiting.

 You deserve someone who sees you and chooses you without hesitation.
 Someone who meets your effort with their own.
 Someone who doesn't make you feel like you're too much or not enough.